Join CityClub

 A three-floor market will be introduced in Bradford City Centre, making use of a vacant retail unit.
 This will include non-food vendors, fresh food vendors and a hot food court, open until the evening to kickstart the night-time economy and benefit from the city’s thriving young population.
 The food court will include a seating area for 530 people, across 13 independent traders.
 Additionally, the goal of the project is to increase small business activity in the city centre and create unique experiences for visitors in Bradford.

-The project will cost £23 million and is expected to open in May 2024.
-Meanwhile, Darley Street Market will encapsulate stalls from both Oastler Market and Kirkgate Market once construction is complete.
-This will make way for a new residential area, creating high-quality accommodation in central Bradford.
-Additionally, the space will include an event space to host a range of cultural and entertainment activities to heighten community spirit.
+This Bradford regeneration project has cost £23 million and has recently been handed over to Bradford City Council to fit out as the building has been completed.
+The project is set to be fully complete and open to the public in 2025.
+Darley Street Market now features stalls from both Oastler Market and Kirkgate Market.
+This has made way for a new residential area, creating high-quality accommodation in central Bradford.
+Additionally, the space includes an event space to host a range of cultural and entertainment activities to heighten community spirit.

 High Point

-Work is well underway to redesign and transform one of Bradford’s most iconic buildings.
+Work is now finished on the redesign and transformation of one of Bradford’s most iconic buildings.
 High Point was home to Huddersfield and Bradford Building Society, originally constructed in the 1970s.
-The building has stood vacant for over 25 years and plans to repurpose the building have been discussed for several decades.
+The building has stood vacant for over 25 years, and plans to repurpose the building were being discussed for several decades.

 Public Transport Corridor

 Well Street, known as one of the ‘quietest’ areas of Bradford City Centre, will benefit from a huge multi-million-pound regeneration.
 The area separates the large Broadway Shopping Centre from Little Germany.
 Currently, this area serves as a pedestrian area, linking the two districts.
-However, plans aim to introduce a new public transport corridor to help residents get across the city much faster.
+However, as part of the regeneration in Bradford, this area will see a new public transport corridor to help residents get across the city much faster.

 Improving the transport infrastructure will ease travel for residents, whether for work or leisure.
 This will also help improve employment rates and boost the local economy.
 Furthermore, this will help international tourists, who may not have access to a vehicle whilst wanting to explore more of the city.
 This coincides with the City of Culture, as events will take place throughout the city.

-Clearly, due to its impressive regeneration, Bradford is an up-and-coming area with fantastic capital growth potential.
-Most schemes are expected to be completed in 2024, meaning there is no better time to invest in Bradford.
+Clearly, due to the impressive regeneration in Bradford, the city is an up-and-coming area with fantastic capital growth potential.
+Most of the schemes still in completion are meant ot o finish in the next couple of years, meaning there is no better time to invest in Bradford.

 Bradford is already home to a large, youthful population and proves a popular choice for commuting to Leeds.
 Because of this, rental demand is high.
-Now, with regeneration around more housing and offices, better transport, and improved public spaces underway, demand will grow alongside Bradford’s desirability.
+Now, with regeneration in Bradford focusing on creating more housing and offices, better transport, and improved public spaces underway, demand will grow alongside the city’s desirability.
 While improving its infrastructure, these projects are raising the city’s profile.
 Bradford will consequently become a destination city for not just residents but businesses and tourists, too.

 Want to learn more?
 Read our Investor’s Guide to Bradford for more insight on the city’s low prices, rental market, and fast-growing population.